 Well, we’ve got some thoughts about that in the article below.
 Read on and reap the profits (ha ha!).

-It’s probably not possible to create a comprehensive list of ALL the ways an LMS can help save you money on your EHS training program.
+It’s probably not possible to create a comprehensive list of ALL the ways an LMS can help save you money on your Safety or EHS training program.
 That’s because everyone is going to use the LMS a little differently or will use it in different circumstances.
 We frequently hear surprising success stories from our customers that we had never anticipated before.

 But, we can easily think of at least ten ways that an LMS can positively affect the ROI of your safety training program by: